Goutte/git-spend/README.md

 ### Restrict to a range of commits

-You can, also restrict to a range of commits, using a commit hash, a tag, or even `HEAD~N`.
+You can restrict to a range of commits, using a commit hash, a tag, or even `HEAD~N`.

 ```
 gitime sum --since <ref> --until <ref>